-Our new in-memory algorithm, described in Section 6.2, keeps only the potentially needed parent information.
+Our new in-memory algorithm, described in Section 4.2, keeps only the potentially needed parent information.
 The idea is to keep for each clause also a counter of how many of its children do have some active descendant.
-If it becomes zero the parent information can be removed.
-Here we show that (i) when implemented carefully, the overhead on the SAT solver time is still essentially negligible Fig. 2. goldb-heqc-rotmul memory usage of Biere and Childcount methods

-(around 5 per cent, similar to Biere's approach) and (ii) the memory usage frequently grows significantly slower.

-As figure 2 shows, and as expected, in Biere's approach (parents-list without childcount) memory usage always grows linearly in the number of conflicts (or more, since parents lists get longer in longer runs).
-In our ChildCount approach (parents-list with childcount), performing exactly the same search on this instance (goldb-heqc-rotmul; cf. Section 6.3 for many more experimental results), one can see in the figure that on this particular example memory usage grows much slower.
+If it becomes zero the parent information can be removed (we have recently seen that the use of reference counters is suggested in [Bie08], but we do not know how similar this may be and no implementation exists).
+Here we show that (i) when implemented carefully, the overhead on the SAT solver time is still essentially negligible (around 5 per cent, similar to Biere's approach) and (ii) the memory usage frequently grows significantly slower.
+As the figure below shows, and as expected, in Biere's approach memory usage always grows linearly in the number of conflicts (or more, since parents lists get longer in longer runs), and hence also in his optimized Delta Encoding, which compresses parents lists up to four times [Bie08].
+In our ChildCount approach, performing exactly the same search on this instance (goldb-heqc-rotmul; cf. Section 4.3 for many more experimental results), one can see in the figure that on this particular example memory usage grows much slower and even tends to stabilize.
 Skews in the plot correspond to clause deletion phases of the solver.